camperking/logic-play/README.md

 # Logic Gate Playground
 ![alt text](./public/screenshot.png "screenshot of a flip flop")

-This is an example of an app developed with tauri and svelte.
+This is an example of an app developed with svelte.
 It is a logic gate playground IDE.
 A user can add gates, connect them and simulate with inputs their behaviour.
 The editor is draggable, pannable and zoomable.
 Documents can be saved and loaded again.

 ## Features

-- [ ] SR latch
+- [x] SR latch
-- [ ] RS latch
+- [x] RS latch
 - [ ] clock
 - [x] And, Not
 - [x] Or, Xor, Nor